-On day 2 we travel north to the Great Wall.
-An incredible piece of engineering stretching 6000km westwards along the mountain ridges north of Beijing, it was originally constructed to protect the Chinese empires from the Mongolian 'barbarians' of the north.
-Spend the morning of day 3 exploring the vast expanses of Tiananmen Square and the Forbidden City.
+On Day 2 we travel north to the Great Wall.
+An incredible piece of engineering stretching 6000km westwards along the mountain ridgs north of Beijing, it was originally constructed to protect the Chinese empires from the Mongolian 'barbarians' of the north. *Please note: if you have pre-booked the China Cultural Theme Pack your CEO will inform you when you will see each show throughout your tour: Shaolin Kung Fu Show (Beijing), Acrobat Performance (Shanghai) and the Li River Light Show (Yangshuo).
+Spend the morning of Day 3 exploring the vast expanses of Tiananmen Square and the Forbidden City.
 Use your free time to shop in the various markets scattered throughout the city, take a tour of the ancient alleyways (hutongs) in Beijing's Old city or visit the Tibetan Monastery.
-In the late afternoon of Day 4 board an overnight train to Shanghai.
+In the late afternoon of Day 4 board an overnight train to Shanghai (approximately 17hrs).

 See the famous Giant Pandas up close at the Panda Breeding Centre and continue on to Emei Shan (Mountain), one of China's sacred Buddhist peaks.
 Spend a full day exploring the monasteries, stunning vistas and sites of Emei.
 Dotted with monasteries and temples, Emeishan is one of the four famous Buddhist mountains of the Middle Kingdom.
 Although now there are only about 20 active temples, there were once over 100 housing several thousand monks.
 Various hikes can be arranged, or optional motor transport and cable cars are available for part of the route.
 (Please note: only Emeishan entry ticket is included, others are not.)
 Our stay in a monastery is one of the highlights of the trip.
 Facilities are basic but the experience and views are breathtaking.

-Arrive in Guilin on the morning of day 17 and transfer by public bus (approximately 1½ hours) to the small countryside town of Yangshuo, where the Li River winds its way around thousands of limestone karst mountains.
+Arrive in Guilin on the morning of Day 17 and transfer by public bus (approximately 1½ hours) to the small countryside town of Yangshuo, where the Li River winds its way around thousands of limestone karst mountains.
 Every turn in the road brings you to another picture-postcard sight.
-Take a boat ride along the stunning Li River, stop at markets and picturesque villages along the way or observe one of the local traditions: cormorant fishing.
-On day 18, take a full-day bike ride through the surrounding countryside with a local guide to gain an insight into rural Chinese life.
+On Day 18, take a full-day bike ride through the surrounding countryside with a local guide to gain an insight into rural Chinese life.
 En route, enjoy a delicious local lunch.
 Try beer fish, garlic fried water spinach and stuffed aubergine!
-Travel back to Guilin in the afternoon by public bus and board an overnight train to Shenzen in the evening of day 19 (approx 14 hours).
+Travel back to Guilin in the afternoon by public bus and board an overnight train to Shenzen in the evening of Day 19 (approximately 15hrs).

-After an early arrival in Shenzen, cross the border and catch the metro in to the heart of Hong Kong.
+In the afternoon arrive in Shenzhen, cross the border and catch the metro in to the heart of Hong Kong for the late afternoon.
 Prepare for the change of pace as you enjoy your last night's dinner in the most dynamic city in Asia.
 Explore Stanley Market, shop, eat, go up Victoria Peak or take a harbor cruise.
 You may wish to arrange extra nights' accommodation in this exciting city.

 You are free to depart at any time on day 21.